domanhtien2011/TicketBox/README.md

 *I believe that my test coverage for the event model is 100%, I don't know why it complains that I haven't tested the methods in the event.rb file.*

-**The most difficult obstacble for this assignment is I couldn't figure out a way to allow the user to purchase a ticket.
+**The most difficult obstacle for this assignment is I couldn't figure out a way to allow the user to purchase a ticket.
 I think I am confused about the ticket and ticket_type controllers.
 Particularly, how can I pass all the values from new ticket page to the ticket controller because obviously there is no relationship between ticket_types and ticket.
 In addition, I tried to create a relationship between them, but it still doesn't work.
 Hopefully, after grading my assignment, you can give me a suggestion for this feature.**

 ## Video Walkthrough